jaseel-koolath/frontend/README.md

-# ChainLoop UI frontend source code
+# Chainloop UI frontend source code

-Work-in-progress web interface for the [ChainLoop project](https://chainloop.dev/).
+Work-in-progress web interface for the [Chainloop project](https://chainloop.dev/).

 Some of the functionality is not implemented yet.
 For now, to complete the experience you can pair it with the existing [Command Line Tool](https://docs.chainloop.dev/getting-started/installation)